LLNL/sundials/doc/superbuild/source/developers/style_guide/SourceCode.rst

 To assist in parsing logging messages, ``begin-`` and ``end-`` markers are used in the log message ``label`` field to denote where particular regions begin and end.
+When adding a new ``begin-`` / ``end-`` label the ``logs.py`` script will need to be updated accordingly.
 The region markers currently supported by the Python module for parsing log files are as follows:

 * ``begin-step-attempt`` / ``end-step-attempt``